 Christina has been the recipient of awards and scholarships in Canada, England and the USA.
 She has been funded by the Indiana University Jacobs School of Music, the Chautauqua Institute, the Lake Placid Institute, the Britten – Pears Young Artist Programme, the Mario Lanza Educational Trust, the Canadian Aldeburgh Foundation and the Canada Council for the Arts.
 She has also been given awards by the Elora Festival Young Musicians Competition and NATS.

 In September 2015, Christina combined her busy performance schedule with studies, on the DMA program at the University of Toronto under the tutelage of Prof. Darryl Edwards.
-For this training she is the recipient of the Greta Klaus Graduate fellowship, an Ontario Graduate Scholarship and is grateful for the continued support from the Canada Council for the Arts.
+She has achieved candidacy and is ABD, due to graduate in the summer of 2019.
+For this training she is the recipient of the Greta Klaus Graduate fellowship, the Eleanor and Gerald Copeland graduate Fellowship, a University of Toronto Graduate Fellowship, an Ontario Graduate Scholarship and is grateful for the continued support from the Canada Council for the Arts.

 We acknowledge the support of the Canada Council for the Arts.